-Northstar Seeks for Hefty Gem in the Indonesian Market
+Northstar Seeks Hefty Gem in the Indonesian Market

 With high-level focus remains in the financial services, digital and consumer goods